icopy-site/awesome-cn/docs/awesome/awesome-micropython.md

 * [micropython-scron](https://github.com/fizista/micropython-scron) - SimpleCRON is a time-based task scheduling program inspired by the well-known cron program for Unix systems.
 * [Schedule](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/SCHEDULE.md) - A scheduler for asyncio based applications.
 Schedule events at specified times and dates or with reference to Sun and Moon rise and set.
 * [micropython-aioschedule](https://github.com/ThinkTransit/micropython-aioschedule) - A persistent uasyncio scheduler that supports deepsleep between task runs.
+* [Suntime](https://github.com/lorcap/micropython-suntime) - Approximated calculation of sunrise and sunset time.
+Given a `date` and the coordinate pair `(latitude, longitude)` of a place on Earth, this library computes when sun rises above the horizon and when it sets down on that day in that place.

 ### Storage

 #### Configuration file

 * [uPyftsConf](https://github.com/aleppax/upyftsconf) - MicroPython Far Too Simple Config File.
 Single file library that writes configurations to itself.
+* [toml](https://github.com/gitcnd/toml) - Read and write .toml files.
+Works in MicroPython and CircuitPython.

-#### Databases
+#### Database

 * [uPyMySQL](https://github.com/dvrhax/uPyMySQL) - Pure MicroPython MySQL Client.
 * [micropython-redis](https://github.com/dwighthubbard/micropython-redis) - A Redis client implementation designed for use with MicroPython.
 * [picoredis](https://github.com/SpotlightKid/picoredis) - A very minimal Redis client (not only) for MicroPython.
 * [micropg](https://github.com/nakagami/micropg) - PostgreSQL database driver for MicroPython.
 * [micropg_lite](https://github.com/TimonW-Dev/micropg_lite) - Lightweight version of micropg with some slight limitations (e.g. error handling), in order to run on low-RAM microcontrollers (works with ESP8266).
-* [micropg_superlite](https://github.com/TimonW-Dev/micropg_superlite) - The lightest PostgreSQL database driver for micropython based on micropg_lite/micropg, but has even stronger restrictions in functionality and focuses only on the absolutely necessary functions.
+* [micropg_superlite](https://github.com/TimonW-Dev/micropg_superlite) - The lightest PostgreSQL database driver for MicroPython based on micropg_lite/micropg, but has even stronger restrictions in functionality and focuses only on the absolutely necessary functions.
 * [micropython-cratedb](https://github.com/crate/micropython-cratedb/) - MicroPython driver for CrateDB databases.
 * [nmongo](https://github.com/nakagami/nmongo) - MongoDB client for CPython and MicroPython, with MongoDB shell-like APIs.
 * [MicroPyDatabase](https://github.com/sungkhum/MicroPyDatabase) - A low-memory JSON-based database for MicroPython.
 * [micropython-firebase-realtime-database](https://github.com/ckoever/micropython-firebase-realtime-database) - Firebase implementation for MicroPython optimized for ESP32.
 * [micropython-firebase-firestore](https://github.com/WoolDoughnut310/micropython-firebase-firestore) - Firebase Firestore implementation for MicroPython.
 * [uSQLite](https://github.com/spatialdude/usqlite) - SQLite library module for MicroPython.
+* [simple-db](https://github.com/ctimmer/simple-db) - MicroPython relational database using B-tree.

 #### EEPROM